User Guide: OONI Probe Mobile App

 Privacy

-The Privacy tab of the OONI Probe settings pertains to the publication of OONI Probe test results and the submission of crash reports.
+The Privacy tab of the OONI Probe settings pertains to the submission of crash reports.

 Step 1.
 Tap Privacy through the settings of the OONI Probe app.